 Unlikely ‘visitors’ to downtown Athens’ Syntagma Square have flooded Greek social media in recent days, drawing concern from residents and fueling criticism of the city’s mayor—packs of rats.

-A podcast by Greek To Vima Today explores the issue, interviewing a witness to the phenomenon and also the Chief Editor of To Vima Science.
+A podcast by Greek To Vima Today explores the issue, interviewing a witness to the phenomenon as well as the Chief Editor of To Vima Science.

-Speaing to To Vima Today, a man relates, “I was in Syntagma in the morning and there was a ‘party’.
-The area that had just been cleaned by the municipality had water in different areas, including the grass.
-Rats were emerging from different holes around trees, and from drains and were playing happily.
-They were drinking water from puddles and from bowls for stray animals.
-It was unbeleivable.”
+Speaking to To Vima Today, a man relates, “I was in Syntagma in the morning, and there was a ‘party.’
+The area that had just been cleaned by the municipality had water in different spots, including the grass.
+Rats were emerging from various holes around trees and drains and were playing happily.
+They were drinking water from puddles and from bowls meant for stray animals.
+It was unbelievable.”

-Other social media posts highlight that it’s not just Syntagma but several other parts of Athens that are seeing a large number of rats.
-In recent weeks, these sightings have given the mayor’s opponents and rival political parties ammunition to accuse him of allowing the capital to sink into filth.
+Other social media posts highlight that it’s not just Syntagma but several other parts of Athens that are experiencing a surge in rat sightings.
+In recent weeks, these incidents have given the mayor’s opponents and rival political parties ammunition to accuse him of allowing the capital to descend into filth.

 The topic even featured in last night’s televised debate among political candidates vying for the presidency of the key opposition party PASOK.